johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 With the USB solution, once an emulated controller is created it should be able to send all the button presses and releases including control commands, home and select to the console.
 The controller should be able to emulate the analog joysticks as well.

 The emulated controller was never intended to emulate the "rubble" effect that the Dualshock controller provided as feedback to a user, for example driving over rocky terrain the controller in hand would vibrate.
 This feature was never planned to be implemented.

+### About PS4 and Xbox One's security

+The new consoles have a lot more security to prevent third-party controllers from connecting.
+To get around the security tokens and encryption we made use of the [Titan One](https://www.amazon.com/ConsoleTuner-Titan-One-Xbox-playstation-4/dp/B00LH5XZQS) dongle that allows a generic gamepad to be used on any console.
+The Titan One was plugged in between the console and the arduino with its two USB ports.

 ## Creating an Arduino based video game controller